National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/intro.md

 Other data are available as well, including publicly-available datasets (e.g. from the US Census) and, for some patients, additional mortality, viral variant, or billing data from non-EHR sources (@sec-cycle).

 Big data is of little value without powerful analysis tools.
-Fortunately, N3C's enclave supports analyses with SQL, Python, and R, including thousands of popular libraries for the latter two.
+Fortunately, N3C's Enclave supports analyses with SQL, Python, and R, including thousands of popular libraries for the latter two.
 Backed by the high-performance distributed-computing framework Apache Spark, researchers can include billions of rows of data in a single analysis.
 Graphical tools are also available for those without coding expertise, and the N3C community generates reusable code and datasets to pave the way for others.
 All of these tools are cloud-hosted, so researchers only need to bring a web browser.